 HEDIS/CAHPS reporting unit NCQA evaluates an organization's HEDIS and CAHPS results at the time of its Accreditation Survey and annually, between surveys, based on its performance on the measures.
-NCQA uses the following criteria to define a HEDIS/CAHPS reporting unit:

-Product line and product (refer to General Guideline 1: Product-Line Reporting)
+NCQA uses the following criteria to define a HEDIS/CAHPS reporting unit: Product line and product (refer to General Guideline 1: Product-Line Reporting and General Guideline 2: Product-Specific Reporting in HEDIS Volume 2: Technical Specifications for Health Plans).